ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   could be obtained several other ways (direct to the Verifier from the manufacturer, from a third party, from the owner's observation of what's thought to be a "known good system", etc.).
-Retrieving RIMs from the device itself allows attestation to be done in systems which may not have access to the public internet, or by other devices that are not management stations per-se (e.g., a peer device;   See {{RIM-policy}}).
-If reference measurements are obtained from multiple sources, the Verifier may need to evaluate the relative level of trust to be placed in each source in case of a discrepancy.
+Retrieving RIMs from the device itself allows attestation to be done in systems that may not have access to the public internet, or by other devices that are not management stations per se (e.g., a peer device; see {{RIM-policy}}).
+If Reference Integrity Measurements are obtained from multiple sources, the Verifier may need to evaluate the relative level of trust to be placed in each source in case of a discrepancy.

-These components are illustrated in Figure 2.
+These components are illustrated in {{RIV-Reference-Configuration}}.

 A more-detailed taxonomy of terms is given in {{I-D.ietf-rats-architecture}}